The Kodaira dimension of even-dimensional ball quotients: Unitary groups

 \begin{rem} By the local-global principle of Hermitian forms, the map $H^1(\bbQ, \U_{E/\bbQ}(N)) \rightarrow \coprod_v H^1(\bbQ_v, \U_{E_v/\bbQ_v}(N))$ is injective, and its image coincides with the kernel of $\prod \circ \bigoplus_v \alpha_v$ appearing in (\ref{extended_PIF_local_global}).
 This implies that the family $(h_v)_v$ belonging in $\coprod_v H^1(\bbQ_v, \U_{E_v/\bbQ_v}(N))$ arises from a Hermitian form over $\bbQ$, that is it lies in the image of this injection, if and only if $\alpha_v(h_v) = 1$ for almost all $v$ and $\prod_v \alpha_v(h_v) = 1$. \end{rem}

-Let $N$ be a maximal unipotent subgroup of $\widehat{G}$ and $\lambda$ be a character of $N$.
+Let $\N$ be a maximal unipotent subgroup of $G$ and $\lambda$ be a character of $\N$.
 We say that $\lambda$ is \emph{generic} if the restriction of $\lambda$ to all the root subgroups associated with simple roots is nontrivial.
-For a connected reductive group $G$ with the dual group $\widehat{G}$, we call a pair $(N,\lambda)$, consisting of a maximal unipotent and a generic character, as a \emph{Whittaker datum}.
+For a connected reductive group $G$, we call a pair $(\N,\lambda)$, consisting of a maximal unipotent and a generic character, as a \emph{Whittaker datum}.